These ten books will change the way you look at your customers and your business.

 That’s because most of those books (at least the ones I’ve read) are not very good.
 They’re usually either dense, hard to follow and lose their effectiveness in too much jargon, or are clearly written solely to land the author more consulting clients.

-But that doesn’t mean that there aren’t books that can help you get better at customer service.
-In fact, there are books that, on the outside, appear to have nothing to do with support, but that can completely change the way you approach working with your customers.
+But that doesn’t mean that there aren’t books that can help you get better at perfecting customer support.
+In fact, there are books that, on the outside, appear to have nothing to do with customer satisfaction, but that can completely change the way you approach working with your customers.

 At least they have for me and many of my friends and coworkers.

-Below I’ll share ten books that deliver huge takeaways for anyone that works with customers, and then I’ll show you how you can win the entire stack of them for free.
+Below I’ll share ten books that deliver huge takeaways for anyone that works with customers.

 1) How to Win Friends and Influence People by Dale Carnegie

-This is the book on dealing with other people in work and life, and should be required reading for anyone in a customer service role.
+This is the book on dealing with other people in work and life, and should be required reading for anyone looking to provide the best service to their customers.
 Carnegie’s insights on what drives people — and how to use that to make them happy and get what you want — are just as relevant now as they were when he first published them in 1937.

 Personally I am very fond of strawberries and cream, but I have found that for some strange reason, fish prefer worms.
 So when I went fishing, I didn’t think about what I wanted.
 I thought about what they wanted.
 I didn’t bait the hook with strawberries and cream.
 Rather, I dangled a worm or grasshopper in front of the fish and said: ”Wouldn’t you like to have that?“ Why not use the same common sense when fishing for people?